absolunet/docs-node-ioc/src/docs/06_going-deeper/01_exception-handling/en.md

 To properly handle exceptions across the different contexts, such as CLI, Web and API requests, Node IoC made an exception handler that handles all those cases in a proper way, besides logging the exceptions through the logger.

 The bound exception handler is located in a Node IoC application.
-It extends the framework's exception handler, so you can easily interact before or after different handling phases, or completely override some handling phases.
+It extends the framework's exception handler, so you can easily interact before or after different handling phases or completely override some handling phases.